isaacdarcilla/ePageantClient/README.md

 ## Download App

-If you're **audience** watching an event hosted by ePageant, use this link below to download the client app.
+If you're **audience** watching an event hosted by ePageant, use the link below to download the client app.

 > Audience Client App - https://github.com/isaacdarcilla/ePageantClient/blob/master/ePageant-2.8.1-audience.apk

-If your're a **judge** in an event, use this link below to download the Judge client app.
+If your're a **judge** in an event, use the link below to download the Judge client app.

 > Judges Client App   - https://github.com/isaacdarcilla/ePageantClient/blob/master/ePageant-2.8.1-judge.apk